edwinlomolo/javascript-data-structures-and-algorithms/README.md

 Data structures and algorithms are the subject of interviews during your job search in the future.

-During our learning and coding time, we will also implement test cases for our data structures and algorithms just to make sure they work as we suppose and also it will a minimal introduction to testing in JavaScript.
+During our learning and coding time, we will be writing test cases for our data structures and algorithms just to make sure they work as we suppose and also we will be implementing or running our data structures and algorithms by writing simple test cases.
+This will also be a minimal introduction to testing in JavaScript.

 We are going to cover the following: